cmdoret/chalcid_comparative_analysis/README.md

   * Body length

-Two Datasets are used in the analysis; the smaller one was gathered by hand from the literature, while the larger one was build from data scraped off the Universal Chalcidoidea Database (UCD), on the [Natural History Museum (NHM) website](http://www.nhm.ac.uk/our-science/data/chalcidoids/).
+Two Datasets are used in the analysis; the first one was gathered by hand from the literature, while the second (the largest) one was build from data scraped off the Universal Chalcidoidea Database (UCD), on the [Natural History Museum (NHM) website](http://www.nhm.ac.uk/our-science/data/chalcidoids/).
 The web_scraper folder contains the program used to retrieve the data.
 ## Dependencies